ac-hj/boxoffice-forecaster-v2/README.md

 <img width="500" alt="Screen Shot 2021-05-26 at 6 16 47 PM" src="https://user-images.githubusercontent.com/58259611/119750600-8ac7ab80-be4e-11eb-9639-3a08b23da320.png">

 Compared to our original model before, we can now see a small bump in this graph!
 This is a good sign since it shows that we can achieve higher True Positive Rate with lower False Positive Rate, and as we have noted, false positive cases are not very good for the purpose of our model.
-This also shows a significant improvement from our previous model, where our ROC was a straight diagonal line, indicating that FPR increases with the TPR.
+This also shows a significant improvement from our previous model, where our ROC was a straight diagonal line, where the FPR was increasing at the same rate as the TPR.